Nurse / midwife to patient ratios

 The way patients are cared for will remain unchanged, with patient care and staff wellbeing remaining the priority.
 In areas where the NHpPD classification level is higher than the minimum ratio, the higher staffing level will be retained.

-The number of patients assigned to each nurse/midwife can differ depending on clinical need, as long as the overall minimum ratio for that ward/unit is met.
+The number of patients assigned to each nurse/midwife can differ depending on clinical need, provided the overall minimum ratio for that ward/unit is met.

 Patient allocations will continue to be based on acuity and remain responsive to the activity of the ward/unit/department.